 - This includes money spent on qualifying rates when booking directly through Hyatt (this includes Hyatt Privé rates), as well as incidental spending at Hyatt properties

-- This doesn’t just include hotels managed directly by Hyatt, but it also includes everything from Small Luxury Hotels of the World stays, to Lindblad Expeditions
+- This doesn’t just include hotels managed directly by Hyatt, but it also includes everything from Small Luxury Hotels of the World stays, to MGM M Life stays, to Lindblad Expeditions experiences

 So yeah, if you were to book a $50,000 cruise to Antarctica through Lindblad Expeditions, that would qualify towards your lifetime Globalist status.